Oorja is being incubated by Villgro, India's oldest incubator for social enterprises.

-Pushpendra is a mini-grid technician and operator at Oorja, responsible for installation, day-to-day operations, maintenance and customer service of our mini-grids.
-He holds a B.Tech in Mechanical Engineering and previously spent one year as a graduate technical apprentice with Bharat Heavy Electricals Ltd, India’s largest power plant equipment manufacturer.
-Pushpendra also has experience in solar street lighting installation and biomass electricity generation.
+Pushpendra is a solar technician at Oorja's sites in Bahraich, Uttar Pradesh, where he is responsible for installation, day-to-day operations, maintenance and customer service of our mini-grids and solar pumps.
+He holds a B.Tech in Mechanical Engineering and previously worked as a graduate technical apprentice with Bharat Heavy Electricals Ltd, India’s largest power plant equipment manufacturer.
+Pushpendra also has experience in solar street lighting installation.
+He hails from Gorakhpur, Uttar Pradesh.

 Board of advisors

 Venture Partner, Idinvest Partners